Archive for the ‘ HomeGain Surveys ’ Category

 Forty-three percent of surveyed real estate professionals nationwide expect home values to stay the same over the next six months; Seventy percent disapprove of Obama’s performance as President; Mitt Romney edges out Barack Obama

-HomeGain, the first company to provide free instant home valuations online, announced the results of its nationwide fourth quarter 2011 home values survey.
+HomeGain, one of the first companies to provide free instant home valuations online, announced the results of its nationwide fourth quarter 2011 home values survey.
 Over 400 real estate agents and brokers and over 2,000 homeowners were surveyed.
 We also released the regional results of the fourth quarter 2011 HomeGain home values survey.

 Most real estate professionals and homeowners continue to expect home values to stay the same or decrease through the end of the year.
 Forty-three percent of agents and brokers and 48 percent of homeowners think that home values will stay the same over the next six months.